Parent Involvement

 MRIS offers a unique opportunity for parents to be in the classroom and school with their children.
 Compulsory parent contribution hours are a key feature in supporting the ongoing sense of MRIS as a family school.

-Part of our responsibility as a parent at MRIS is to ensure we complete our parent hours (preferably 10hrs each term).
+all parents contribute hours towards our Annual Art Auction and Bi-Annual Open Day.
 Not only does it benefit the school, but it also sends our children a clear message that we value the school they attend.
 According to research, “the most accurate predictor of a student’s achievement in school is not income or social status but the extent to which the student’s family is able to create a home environment that encourages learning [and] become involved in their children’s school (Henderson and Berla).
 “Child Trends” furthered this, stating: ”A recent meta-analysis showed that parental involvement in school life was more strongly associated with high academic performance than helping with homework” (www.childtrends.org)

 Benefits to you, the parent